 Even if in 15th century it had an ulterior development under the patronage of Lorenzo de’Medici.
 The Abbey remained property of the vallombrosani Benedictines monks until 1810.
 In 1810, under the napoleonic rule, the monks were obligates to leave Badia a Coltibuono, and the structure was transformed in villa – farm.

-The church of the Abbey introduces the typical architectonic outline of the Vallombrosani: plant to Latin cross with semicircular apse and cupola on the capocroce, protect externally from a quadrilateral tiburio from the unusual profile to pagoda.
-The nave conserve the false vault 18th century time, while are still original the vault of the arms of the transetto.
-On the left side is set up it a bell tower, whose construction was begun in 1160.
-Inside the church shows a fresco decoration, paintings and stucco of late Baroque taste.
+The Abbey church is Romanesque in shape and has the typical Vallombrosan architectural scheme.
+Latin cross plan with semicircular apse and dome on the top of the cross, protected externally by a quadrangle lantern with an unusual pagoda profile.
+The nave preserves the false eighteenth-century vault, while the barrel vaults of the arms of the transept are original.
+On the left side there is the massive crenellated bell tower, whose construction was started in 1160.
+Inside the church shows a fresco decoration, canvases and stuccoes of late Baroque taste.

 Interesting is the Italian garden with flowerbeds geometrically arranged formed by box hedges and aromatic and medicinal plants.
 At the center of the garden is a rectangular sandstone tank.
 The great forests of fir trees, surrounding the abbey, are the result of reforestation of the monks.
 Next to the Abbey you can admire a cedar of Lebanon by imposing size (20 meters high and about 7 meters in diameter of the circumference of the trunk), which falls in the list of monumental plants of the Region of Tuscany.